advancedtw/worker-rpc/readme.md

 ---

-improve the DX of using cloudflare durable objects.
+improve the DX of using cloudflare durable objects and service workers.

 ## supported method parameters